 - Dialogue Level: sets the dialogue loudness anchor (also known as dialnorm).
-Values vary between -31 and -1 and are correctly set with a dialogue loudness meter such as a Linear Acoustic LAMBDA or a Dolby LM100. - DRC: built-in dynamic range control system (also known as Line Mode (dynrng) and RF Mode (compr), driven by presets such as "Film Standard".
+Values vary between -31 and -1 and are correctly set with a dialogue loudness meter such as a Linear Acoustic LAMBDA or LQ-1000 or equivalent ITU loudness meter. - DRC: built-in dynamic range control system (also known as Line Mode (dynrng) and RF Mode (compr), driven by presets such as "Film Standard".